sonic-net/SONiC/doc/grpc_client/design_doc.md

         SoC_IPv4: <SoC IP>
     ```
 - The update_control_plane_nat_acls subroutine in caclmgrd will check for the above configuration and upon getting the config, it will add the POSTROUTING SNAT rule
-- Currently the NAT rules which exist are only for trapping the SNMP packets coming in the front panel interface in the linux network namespace and sent to the docker0 subnet 240.12.1.x.
+- Currently the NAT rules which exist are only for multiasic platforms and are only for trapping the SNMP packets coming in the front panel interface in the linux network namespace and sent to the docker0 subnet 240.12.1.x.
 These NAT rules which are present are for SNMP packets, which are destined for UDP + dest port 161
 - Adding this new POSTROUTING rule should not cause any issues to the forwarding behavior to the ToR.
 - caclmgrd will not be needed to be restarted in this approach.
 The SNAT iptables entry would be a one time install when caclmgrd starts.
    For Example